Wednesday PM Forecast: The humidity continues to fuel more storms

 The Tropics:

 Hurricane Lee weakened to a high-end Category 2 storm on Wednesday afternoon.
-The storm is beginning its northward turn into cooler waters.
-The storm will gradually weaken as it does so.
-The storm will pass west of Bermuda on Thursday and then near the coast of New England and southeast Canada on Friday and Saturday.
+The storm is beginning its northward turn into cooler waters and will gradually weaken as it does so.
+Lee will pass west of Bermuda on Thursday and then near the coast of New England and southeast Canada on Friday and Saturday.
 High swells and dangerous surf are anticipated across the entire East Coast.

 Lee is a very large storm with tropical storm force winds extending over 250 miles from the center.
-Although the center will pass to the west of Bermuda, they will still be close enough to see tropical storm force winds.
-Tropical Storm Warnings in in effect for Bermuda.
+Although the center will pass west of Bermuda, residents will still be close enough to see tropical storm force winds.
+Tropical Storm Warnings are in effect for Bermuda.
 In fact, Tropical Storm and Hurricane Watches are now in place for portions of New England.

 Hurricane Margot remains a hurricane in the central Atlantic as the storm continues to slow down.
 The storm will almost march in place through Saturday with no threat to land.